CS 70

 • Rabbit speaking

-If you run it on your own computer, rather than in the Docker image, it can show you the graph interactively on your screen.
+If you run it on your own computer, rather than on the server, it can show you the graph interactively on your screen.

 • LHS Cow speaking